The $B^+ \to K^+ \nu \bar \nu$ decay as a search for the QCD axion

 The first and main term in the likelihood function represents a Poisson distribution $P$ for each bin, labeled by an index $i$, assuming the bins to be uncorrelated: ${\mc L}_1 = \prod_i^{n_\bin} P(n^i_\obs; \lambda^i)$.
 Here $n^i_\obs$ is the number of observed events in bin $i$, defined by $q^2 \in [q^2_i, q^2_{i+1})$, and $\lambda^i$ is the corresponding expected number of events, which depends on $\mc B(\BKa) \equiv \mc B_a$ and on the signal strength $\mu_{\nunu}$---the two key quantities to be determined: \be \ee This expression applies to either the ITA or HTA dataset, where $n^i_a$, $n^i_{\nunu}$, and $n^i_\bkg$ are the yields in the $i^\th$ bin for the signal, the $\BpKpvv$ decay, and the background, respectively.
 Within the two methods, the first two components on the r.h.s. of \refeq{eq:lai} are defined as:

-These expressions can be understood in terms of \refeqs{eq:dNdq2rec}{eq:dNdq2}, bearing in mind that for the signal case the $q^2$ dependence of the differential BR is a delta function with support at $q^2 = m_a^2$, and the overall normalization $\mc B_a$ is factored out in \refeq{eq:lai}.
-In the HTA case, one has to take into account that the invariant mass resolution of the experiment is finite.
-We do so by replacing $\delta(q^2 - m_a^2)$ with a normal distribution $g_a(q^2)$ centered at the axion mass value with uncertainty taken to be $\sim (450~\MeV)^2$, comparable to the beam-constrained mass resolution of $B$ mesons reconstructed using the hadronic tag~\cite{Keck:2018lcd}~\footnote{In principle, the same smearing should also be applied to the di-neutrino channel, \refeq{eq:nivv_HTA}.
-In the axion case this treatment is essential, as it broadens the Dirac-delta shape of the $q^2$ distribution.
-For the di-neutrino mode, however, the impact is much milder because its $q^2$ spectrum is already smooth.
-Such an effect would become relevant only once a measurement of the differential $\mc B_{\nunu}$ reaches comparable precision.
-In practice, the smeared and unsmeared $q^2$ distributions differ only marginally: a few events with small positive $q^2$ migrate to slightly negative reconstructed values, thus shifting between adjacent bins of the Belle~II spectrum.
-Numerically, the neutrino likelihood at $\mc B_a = 0$ remains nearly unchanged, and the bound on the axion is identical within the two-digit precision considered.}.
+These expressions can be understood directly from \refeqs{eq:dNdq2rec}{eq:dNdq2}, bearing in mind that, for the signal, the differential branching ratio is proportional to a Dirac delta function with support at $q^2=m_a^2$, and that the overall normalization $\mc B_a$ is factored out in \refeq{eq:lai}.

+In addition, for the HTA signal contribution one must account for the finite invariant-mass resolution of the experiment.
+We implement this by replacing $\delta(q^2-m_a^2)$ with a normal distribution $g_a(q^2)$ centered at $m_a^2$, with variance taken as $\sim(450~\MeV)^2$, comparable to the beam-constrained mass resolution of $B$ mesons reconstructed with the hadronic tag~\cite{Keck:2018lcd}.

+This prescription also allows us to comment more generally on detector-induced smearing effects.
+In principle, the same smearing procedure should be applied to the di-neutrino contribution in the HTA, \refeq{eq:nivv_HTA}.
+While in the axion case this treatment is essential, in the di-neutrino case the impact is much milder because the $q^2$ spectrum of $B\to K\nu\bar\nu$ is already smooth.
+Numerically, the smeared and unsmeared distributions differ only marginally~\footnote{The dominant effect is that a few events with small positive $q^2$ migrate to slightly negative reconstructed values, thus shifting between adjacent bins of the Belle~II spectrum.} and the resulting likelihood and axion limits are unchanged within the two-digit precision of our results (see \reftab{tab:bounds}).

+In the ITA, the situation is fundamentally different.
+The axion signal is already broadened at the kinematic level: the monochromatic kaon energy in the $B$ rest frame (or, equivalently, the Dirac-delta structure of the axion $q^2$ distribution) is mapped onto a smooth distribution in the experimentally accessible variable $q^2_{\rec}$.
+The finite experimental resolution on $E_K^*$ therefore introduces only a subleading additional smearing, whose effect we have verified to be numerically negligible in practice.